aeyakovenko/toaster/README.md

 valgrind --leak-check=yes --error-exitcode=5 -q ./test
 ```

 Valgrind is a great tool that will catch leaks and uninitialized memory access errors.
 In combination with incremental failure injection, valgrind will spot any tests that have leaked memory during a simulated failure.
-Suck as a `free` of an uninitialized pointer that never got set during an error.
+Such as a `free` of an uninitialized pointer that never got set during an error.

 Running the Example
 --------------------